-According to the Lost in France website, in towns and villages of France, boulangeries, or bakery shops, sell fresh French bread daily, and many bakers make it to their own recipe.
+In towns and villages of France, boulangeries, or bakery shops, sell fresh French bread daily, and many bakers make it to their own recipe.
 Real, traditional French bread must use fresh flour, salt and yeast.
-Some types of supermarket bread use frozen dough, but this is not regarded as real French bread.
-The types of rich bread with added butter and eggs are known as viennoiseries.
+Some types of supermarket breads use frozen dough, but this isn't regarded as real French bread.
+With so many types of delicious French breads, there's something that everyone can enjoy.

-Brioche is a sweeter and richer type of French bread containing eggs and butter.
+Brioche is a sweeter and richer type of French bread containing eggs and butter with a little sugar.
 With a soft, golden crust, brioche is often eaten at breakfast or used as a base for desserts.
-According to Classic French Food, the brioche is made either in a bun shape, the brioche a tête, or in a special loaf tin, which is known as the brioche Nanterre.
+Brioche is made either in a bun shape, the brioche a tête, or in a special loaf tin, which is known as the brioche Nanterre.

 Pain de Campagne